appelmar/gdalcubes_cpp/doc/docs/concepts.md

 Currently, gdalcubes includes operations on data cubes to

 * select bands,
-* apply pixel wise arithmetic expressions,
+* apply pixel-wise arithmetic expressions,
 * reduce data cubes over time,
 * join identically shaped cubes, and
 * stream chunks of data cubes to external software (such as R or Python).